burlachenkok/burlachenkok.github.io/_posts/2022-09-13-Personalized-FL-with-communication-compression.md

 # Federated Learning

-The limited amount of data for training big models for Machine Learning can leads to poor machine learning models or makes even training impossible due to the high statistical variance of the obtained models.
+The limited amount of data for training big models for Machine Learning can leads to poor machine learning models or makes even training impossible if the high statistical variance of the obtained models is the key problem.
 On another side, the proliferation of mobile phones, wearable devices, tablets, and smart home devices comes with an increase in the volume of data captured and stored on them.
 This data contains a wealth of potentially useful information to the owners of these devices if appropriate machine learning models could be trained on the heterogeneous data stored on such devices.
 The traditional approach involves moving the relevant data to a data center where centralized machine learning techniques can be efficiently applied.
 However, applying such an approach in practice leads to several issues:
-* a) Many device users are increasingly sensitive to privacy concerns and prefer their data to never leave their devices
+* a) Many device users are increasingly sensitive to privacy concerns and prefer their data to never leave their devices.
 * b) Moving data from their place of origin to a centralized location is very inefficient in terms of energy and time.
+* c) Data from different devices have different underlying distributions.

-Federated learning (FL) has emerged as an interdisciplinary field focused on addressing these issues by training machine learning models directly on edge devices.
+Federated learning (FL) has emerged as an interdisciplinary field focused on addressing these issues by training machine learning models directly on edge devices or organizations.

 In contrast to training traditional machine learning (ML) models in data centers, federated learning (FL) trains ML models over local datasets contained on resource-constrained heterogeneous edge devices.

 # Previous works